 “Now my family is very comfortable.
 They have a house and a car.
 It is easy for them to get around.

-Though he has achieved success beyond his dreams and competed for more than a quarter of a century, Sam-A shows no sign of slowing down, even at the age of 36.
+Though he has achieved success beyond his wildest dreams and competed for more than a quarter of a century, Sam-A shows no sign of slowing down, even as he approaches his 37th birthday.

-His motivation to train hard and compete against the best is as strong as ever, and he believes he still has more to show fans.
+His motivation to train hard and compete against the world’s best athletes is as strong as ever, and he believes he still has more to show fans.

 “Muay Thai doesn’t have a highest peak.
 I can’t stop, and must continue to be a student because Muay Thai as a martial art doesn’t have an end.”